pvasek/kudu-wiki/Azure-Web-App-sandbox.md

 #### Process Enumeration/Job-Assignment

-Processes within a sandbox are able to access each other via their handles and retrieve the handles using OpenProcess(); the access is restricted to within the sandbox; a process cannot open/see other processes outside the sandbox.
+Processes within a sandbox are able to access each other via their handles and retrieve the handles using `OpenProcess()` the access is restricted to within the sandbox; a process cannot open/see other processes outside the sandbox.

 For example, if you use the System.Diagnostics.Process class to enumerate processes you will only see the processes within the sandbox.